seojksc/seojksc.github.io/profile.md

 ## Manuscripts accepted

-[1] A reduced order modeling using the frequency-domain method for parabolic partial differential equations

-AIMS Mathematics (SCIE), April 2023, Accepted

-(Title of the special issue: Scientific computing and numerical analysis for differential equations)
+[1] A Reduced-Form Multigrid Approach for ANN Equivalent to Classic Multigrid Expansion

+ (accepted on 29 July 2024), Neural Computing and Applications (SCIE)

-Jeong-Kweon Seo, Byeong-Chun Shin
+Jeong-Kweon Seo

 *